thegetty/ambers/readme.md

 ### Groups

 A folder called groups has been created inside the objects folder.
-Once again a single xml file (`groups.xml`) had all the contents of the groups.
+Once again, a single xml file (`groups.xml`) had all the contents of the groups.
 10 group files have been created to reorganize the content.

 Each YAML block contains:
 - Title of the group
 - Objects of the group
 - A "Group" type has been created to display the objects in the group

-XML data `group id="1"` is not used, instead the file name is a number.
+XML data `group id="1"` is not used, instead the filename is a number.

 Some groups have essays formatted in Markdown with links to objects and footnotes, but other groups have no essay.

 ### Terms

 This file lists terms grouping objects according subjects and themes, offers an alternative navigation to the catalogue groups.
-These terms are displayed under *related objects* along with the bibliography and footnotes in the bottom page menu in each object page.
+These terms are displayed with *related objects* along with the bibliography and footnotes at the bottom page menu in each object page.

 The word "index" cannot be used to name files due to Hugo incompatibilities, instead the name given to the file containing the terms is `terms.yml`.

-For each term, the info available in `index.xml` is: `<index id=" " parent=" " artifacts=" " title=" " order=" "/>` Only the values from *title* and *artifacts* have been used in the YAML file.
+For each term, the info available in `index.xml` is: `<index id=" " parent=" " artifacts=" " title=" " order=" "/>` From these, only the *title* and *artifacts* are included in the YAML file.

 ### Technical essay